-Objective 3: Monitoring and Evaluation.
-Conduct water quality monitoring to assess project impacts on impaired water bodies and the effectiveness of bioreactor nitrate removal from agricultural drain tile.
+Monitoring and Evaluation.
+Conduct water quality monitoring to assess project impacts on Objective 3: impaired water bodies.

-Task 7: Water quality Monitoring.
+Task 8: Water quality Monitoring.
 Water quality sampling with QA/QC.

 Monitor water quality at the 22 river and 11 tributary locations.
 The measure of the effectiveness of BMPs implemented is the change (improvement or degradation) in the quality of water in the targeted water bodies.
 The impairments being addressed were defined based on water samples collected at selected points within the project area.
 Water bodies currently listed as impaired will need to be shown to have had the impairments removed or eliminated.
 See Section 5.1 below for sample sites and parameters to be monitored.
 In addition, data from existing State-monitored sites (Tables 5.5 and 5.6) will be assessed and included in the evaluation.